LorePlant/Landscape_OleaEuropea/README.md

 ![partial_mantel_olive](https://github.com/user-attachments/assets/32430757-a42f-4b22-b496-ec5b2480ab37)

-# indentify recent hybrids vs past introgression
+# Indentifing recent hybrids vs past introgression
 The significant admixture present in our collection between wild and cultivated material can be derived from recent crossing forming F1 hybrids or from past generations of crossing where natural selection had the possibilty to act.
 The GEA identification presume that the associated QTL derived from processes of local adaptation where environmental selection had the generational time to act.
 In our case the cultivated genome from cultivars vegetatevly progated mainly evolved in the eastern part of the mediterrenan basin, so it is paramount to identify the presence of recent F1 hybrids where the cultivated genome have been recently introduced and where selections did not have the generational time to act.

 To investigate the presence of F1 hybrids I identified a recent devoped Rpackage that allow to identified ancestry-informative markers and estimate their hybrids index with the relative presence of F1, BC1, BC2 or past introgression.  https://omys-omics.github.io/triangulaR/index.html